alttch/eva3/doc/lm/lm_api_restful.rst

 Test can be executed with any valid API key of the controller the function is called to.

+For SFA, the result section "connected" contains connection status of remote controllers.
+The API key must have an access either to "uc" and "lm" groups ("remote_uc:uc" and "remote_lm:lm") or to particular controller oids.

 ..  http:example:: curl wget httpie python-requests
     :request: http-examples/lmapi/test.rest
     :response: http-examples/lmapi/test.resp-rest